Raffa-Alexander/Speedcube-Performance-Analytics/README.md

 - Plotly (interactive visualization)
 - Streamlit (dashboard interface)
 - Timing software: Prisma Puzzle Timer

+# Key Insights
+1. **Training Volume and Long-Term Improvement**

+Annual solve volume shows a strong positive association with performance improvement over time.
+Years with higher solve counts consistently correspond to lower average solve times, suggesting that cumulative practice volume is a primary driver of long-term performance gains.

+2. **Session Size and Performance**

+Scatter analysis using exponentially weighted recent sessions indicates a positive relationship between session size and session performance.
+Linear regression suggests that longer sessions are associated with improved average solve times within the session.

+3. **Time-of-Day and Weekly Patterns**

+Heatmap analysis of day-of-week and time-of-day shows no clear or consistent pattern linking performance to specific time windows.
+Performance appears to be largely independent of schedule timing.

+4. **Weekly Session Distribution Strategy**

+For a fixed number of weekly solves, performance improvement is associated with fewer, larger sessions rather than many smaller sessions.
+Quantile-based heatmap segmentation suggests that distributing the same training volume across fewer sessions may be more beneficial for time reduction.

 # Why This Project?
 This project combines: